dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1729: Pride in heritage promotes appreciation of diversity.
+### T1729: Pride in being Brazilian comes from culture and landscapes.

 |Support|
 |---|